 - Analyze how to debug Node.js

-Currently, a lot of tools like Chrome DevTools and Firefox Developer Tools support front-end debugging.
+Currently, a lot of tools like Chrome DevTools (also known as chrome debugger) and Firefox Developer Tools support front-end debugging.
 While these two are the most popular ones, other browsers also have tools of their own.
 Let’s consider Chrome DevTools for our bug-eliminating adventure.

 Let’s be honest, debugging can sometimes be really time-consuming.
 Especially, if simple commands such as console.log() or window.alert().